Participation in early childhood education

 • The YBFS population is an estimate of a single year cohort for the population that will transition to full-time schooling in the following year.
 Preschool starting age varies across jurisdictions and the YBFS population age range is specific to each state or territory.
 Data are not directly comparable across jurisdictions but are comparable across years for jurisdictions.

-These data show the proportion of children enrolled in a preschool program in the year before full-time schooling (YBFS) who have disability, compared with proportion of children aged 4 to 5 years who have disability in community.
-Data from 2018 to 2020 are used.
-In 2020, the proportion of children enrolled in a preschool program in the YBFS who had disability was 6.0%, compared with 7.6% representation of children with disability in the community in 2018.
+The data in the graph and the table below show the proportion of children enrolled in a preschool program in the year before full-time schooling (YBFS) who have disability, compared with proportion of children aged 4 to 5 years who have disability in community.
+Data from 2018 to 2023 are used.
+In 2023, the proportion of children enrolled in a preschool program in the YBFS who had disability was 7.1%, compared with 7.6% representation of children with disability in the community in 2018.

 Source: Report on Government Services (RoGS) | Data source overview